Agonopterix alstroemeriana: Eggs

-Larvae
+Larva

 The eggs hatch into caterpillars about 6 days after being laid.
 Earlier instars are yellow with a black head capsule.
 After feeding on their hostplant and growing in size, the caterpillars have a light green color.
 After almost a month of growth, the caterpillars are around 10 mm long (.4 in).
 The last instar larva is green with three dark green stripes.
 Larvae often emerge in April and May.
 Hemlock moth larvae have been known to shelter together in high numbers, since the larvae seem to repel predators with toxic alkaloids obtained from its host plant.
 They also have the advantage of local predators being less familiar with the species because they are non-native.

 The caterpillar may also benefit from the toxic alkaloids present in the poison hemlock host plant because they may increase the ability of A. alstroemeriana to recognize Conium maculatum as the correct location for oviposition.

-Pupae
+Pupa

 They pupate for 2 weeks in the soil, usually from late May to early June.
 The color of pupa is red-brown, with fine hairs densely located.
 The length of pupae is approximately 6–7 mm.